nickoala/telepot/doc/index.rst

 The counting is done *per chat* - that's the important point.

 .. literalinclude:: _code/counter.py
-   :emphasize-lines: 16-18
+   :emphasize-lines: 16-19

-A ``DelegatorBot`` is able to spawn *delegates*.
+A :class:`.DelegatorBot` is able to spawn *delegates*.
 Above, it is spawning one ``MessageCounter`` *per chat id*.

+Also noteworthy is :func:`.pave_event_space()`.
+To kill itself after 10 seconds of inactivity, the delegate schedules a timeout event.
+For events to work, we need to prepare an *event space*.

 Detailed explanation of the delegation mechanism (e.g. how and when a ``MessageCounter`` is created, and why) is beyond the scope here.
-Please refer to :class:`telepot.DelegatorBot`.
+Please refer to :class:`.DelegatorBot`.

-Per-User Inline Handler
+Inline Handler per User
 -----------------------

 You may also want to answer inline query differently depending on user.
 When Alice asks Bot